mocaccinoOS/website/content/en/docs/Desktop/gaming.md

 ### Mangohud

-Mangohud is available in the [Community repository](/docs/desktop/luet/repositories/#community-repository).
+Mangohud is available in the [community repository](/docs/desktop/luet/repositories/#community-repository).
 If you have enabled this repository you can install it by using this command:

 ```bash